 Step 3: Try resetting your router.
 If you don’t know how, here’s our simple guide to resetting a router.

 Step 4: Make sure you have the latest version of the Hulu app.
-Go to the app store and see if there’s an update or newer version available for download.
+Go to your device's app store and see if there’s an update or newer version available for download.

 Step 5: Uninstall the app and reinstall it.